drgreenthumb93/aktuelles_penetration-testing-cheat-sheet/README.md

 chad -nsos -q 'intitle:"index of /" intext:"parent directory"' -s *.somedomain.com
 ```

-For advanced use and automation, check the [project page](https://github.com/ivan-sincek/chad).
+More about my project at [ivan-sincek/chad](https://github.com/ivan-sincek/chad).

 ### PhoneInfoga

-Download the latest version from [GitHub](https://github.com/sundowndev/phoneinfoga/releases).
-See how to [install](#0-install-tools-and-setup) the tool.
+Download the latest version from [GitHub](https://github.com/sundowndev/phoneinfoga/releases) and check how to [install](#0-install-tools-and-setup) the tool.

 Get a phone number information: